There are a number of reasons for this,

 There should be a hairdryer in each house, but often when groups are staying one member, not expecting a hairdryer to be present, often takes the hairdryer with them believing it to belong to another member of the group.

 There is a washing machine in each house, and a number of external clothes lines and a moveable clothes line that can be brought to your cottage.
-We have our own laundry on site and at times it is possible to use the tumble driers in case of emergencies or medical needs.
+We have now installed a tumble dryer in most of our cottages.

 Tory Bush is located exactly 4.5 mile out of Newcastle.
 The directions are, leave Newcastle following the signs for Tollymore Forest Park and Bryansford Village.
 About 1 mile out of Newcastle the entrance for Tollymore F P comes up on your left, drive pass this for another half a mile to a T junction in Bryansford where you turn left up through the village.
 On the left in the village is the little village shop and Post Office and telephone box and just past that there is the exit to Tollymore which is built like a Gothic Arch.
 From this point on there is the Forest Park wall on your left.
 This wall runs for about one mile and then ends, it turns down into the valley and farmland begins and you get a spectacular view of the mountains for the first time.
 About 300 metres after the wall ends there is a little road up to the right, this our road, at the junction on the left verge there is a brown Tourist Board sign indicating that the cottages are 350 metres up this road.
 Also at this junction is a little carpark where people sit and view the mountains and there is a little forest on the right where people go mountain biking.